jg-rp/liquid/README.md

 ## Related Projects

+- [Python Liquid2](https://github.com/jg-rp/python-liquid2): A new Python pakage for Liquid, with extra features.
-- [liquid-babel](https://github.com/jg-rp/liquid-babel) Internationalization and localization for Liquid templates.
+- [liquid-babel](https://github.com/jg-rp/liquid-babel): Internationalization and localization for Liquid templates.
 - [LiquidScript](https://github.com/jg-rp/liquidscript): A JavaScript and TypeScript engine for Liquid with a similar high-level API to Python Liquid.
 - [django-liquid](https://github.com/jg-rp/django-liquid): A Django template backend for Liquid.
 Render Liquid templates in your Django apps.
 - [Flask-Liquid](https://github.com/jg-rp/Flask-Liquid): A Flask extension for Liquid.
 Render Liquid templates in your Flask applications.